dbbs-lab/bsb-core/docs/simulation/nest.rst

 and *stimulation* devices, for delivering stimuli.

 The ``bsb-nest`` module provides interfaces for NEST devices through the ``NestDevice`` object.
-To properly configure a device, you need to specify three attributes:
+To properly configure a device, you need to specify four attributes:

    * :guilabel:`weight` : *float* specifying the connection weight between the device and its target (required).
    * :guilabel:`delay` : *float* specifying the transmission delay between the device and its target (required).
    * :guilabel:`targeting` : Specifies the targets of the device, which can be a population or a NEST rule.
+   * :guilabel:`receptor_type` : *int* ID of the postsynaptic target receptor.

 For example, to create a device named ``my_new_device`` of class ``device_type``, with a weight of 1 and a delay of 0.1 ms, targeting the population of ``my_cell_model``: